Iwakura Tomomi: Early life

 Iwakura was born in Kyoto, the second son of low-ranking courtier and nobleman, Horikawa Yasuchika (堀川 康親).
 Through his mother, he was a first cousin of Emperor Ninkō and descended from the 10th-century Emperor Murakami.
 His childhood name was Kanemaru but fellow court nobles called him Iwakichi (typically thought of as a commoner's name).
 Confucian scholar Fusehara Nobuharu taught him Confucianism from childhood and suggested that Iwakura Tomoyasu (岩倉 具康) adopt Kanemaru as his child.
 Tomoyasu did this In 1836, giving Kanemaru his own family name.
 In 1838, the boy changed his name from Kanemaru to Tomomi.
 In bakumatsu, most of the 137 court nobles had a long tradition.
 In contrast, the Iwakura house had only become independent from the Koga house in the early Edo period.
 This newness gave the Iwakura house lower status.
-It did not have a family business, so they had little money.
+It did not have a family business, so they also had little money.
 Iwakura once showed his daring and disregard for the old customs of the nobility by making his home available as a gambling house in order to earn money.
 In 1839, when he was 14 years old, he had a coming-of-age ceremony and started to get involved in politics.
-He was trained by the kampaku Takatsukasa Masamichi and wrote the opinion for the imperial Court reformation.
+He was trained by the kampaku Takatsukasa Masamichi and wrote the opinion for the imperial court reformation, arguing that the reserve fund should be used to expand and reform Gakushūin, and that promotion should be based on merit.
 In 1854 he became a chamberlain to Emperor Kōmei, his first cousin once removed.